vmware-tanzu/tanzu-dev-portal/content/what-is/what-is-cnb.md

 The easiest way to get started with Cloud Native Buildpacks is to [use the `pack` CLI](https://buildpacks.io/docs/app-journey/), an implementation of the Buildpack lifecycle.
 The `pack` CLI uses nothing but a local Docker daemon to run the Buildpack lifecycle completely locally.

-Alternatively, you can [check out `kpack`](https://github.com/pivotal/kpack), a Kubernetes-native container build service. kpack provides an automated way to watch your source code repositories for changes and automatically build and containerize your application.
+Alternatively, you can [check out `kpack`](https://github.com/pivotal/kpack), a Kubernetes-native container build service.
+You tell kpack where your code is and which branch to build, and it will build and containerize your application using Cloud Native Buildpacks, all on your Kubernetes cluster.